tennyros/spring-boot-jooq/README.md

-### After pulling the project you need to:
+### After cloning the project you need to:

-#### - make a copy of 'gradle.properties' and 'liquibase.properties' (like cp liquibase.properties.example liquibase.properties) files and set your credentials according samples;
+#### - make a copy of 'gradle.properties' (like cp liquibase.properties.example liquibase.properties) file and set your credentials according sample;

-#### - specify in run/debug configurations in your IDEA:
+#### - specify in run/debug configurations in your IDEA for Main.java:
 - VM options, for example:
   - -Dspring.profiles.active=dev
 - environment variables, like: